Edit

 2. Then select Exploration.

-Screenshot of the New button in a workspace expanded to show the Exploration option.
+Screenshot showing the New button expanding to show the Exploration option.

 1. From the Discover business insights action card on the Details page, select the Explore this data button.

-Regardless of your starting point in Step 1, when you launch the Explore experience, you land in the new focused view.
+Regardless of your starting point, when you launch the Explore experience, you land in the new focused view.
 Your data appears in the data pane, and you can edit, drag and drop, or select fields to start building a matrix or visual.

 If you start from a visual, you see that visual on this page.
 Get a matrix of the underlying data by expanding the Matrix section.